lmmx/polite/polite/README.md

     println!("🆒 My friends from Polars are now my friends in SQLite:\n{polars_friends:?}");

+    // Combine both tables into one DataFrame.
+    // ⚠️ If the `cool_friends.id` column was created as `Int32` in Polars,
+    // SQLite may widen or nullify values when UNIONing with `friends_made.id`
-    let all_friends = load_dataframe(
+    // (which is `INTEGER` = i64).
+Use `_i64` suffix in Polars literals to match. let all_friends = load_dataframe(
         db_path,
         "SELECT * FROM friends_made UNION ALL SELECT * FROM cool_friends ORDER BY id",